tnordloh/arduino_16_port_plant_reader/README.md

 through the soil will produce a number between 0 and 1023.
 With some experimentation, we picked "550" as dry, and "650" as REALLY dry.

-he Arduino we're using has only 6 analog ports, so we are extending the capabilities, by using two
+The Arduino we're using has only 6 analog ports, so we are extending the capabilities, by using two
 [SparkFun Analog/Digital MUX Breakout - CD74HC4067](https://www.sparkfun.com/products/9056).